Azure

 1. | Complete the prerequisite steps in Data Anonymization for Azure. |

 2. | Add the Azure application in SaaS Management.
-For details, see Adding an Application. |
+For more information, see Adding an Application. |

 3. | To filter users based on domain, enter the appropriate domain name(s) in the Domain Names field of the Azure integration setup slideout.
 Domain names are not case sensitive.
 If you provide multiple domain values, they should be comma separated.
 If the Domain Names field is left empty, it will pull all the user domains. |